brian-liu-24/ControlBurn/README.md

 # ControlBurn
 Feature Selection via Sparse Forests.
 Notebooks and data to reproduce experiments.
-Most data available through the PMLB benchmarking package in Python (https://github.com/EpistasisLab/pmlb).
-Additional datasets are included in this repo as csv.
+The majority of the data is available through the PMLB benchmarking package in Python (https://github.com/EpistasisLab/pmlb) or through a URL import from UCI MLR (https://archive.ics.uci.edu/ml/index.php).
+The functions to load the data are included in the Python notebooks.
+One additional dataset is included as a csv.